 The Top 10 MITRE ATT&CK Techniques Used by Adversaries

 Virtualization/Sandbox Evasion is a technique utilized by adversaries as a part of their defense evasion strategy to detect and avoid virtualization and analysis environments, such as malware analysis sandboxes.
 If the malware detects a virtual machine or sandbox environment, it disengages from the victim or does not perform malicious functions, such as downloading the additional payload .

-This blog explains the T1497 Virtualization/Sandbox Evasion technique of the MITRE ATT&CK® framework, the tenth technique in the Top 10 MITRE ATT&CK techniques list.
+This blog explains the T1497 Virtualization/Sandbox Evasion technique of the MITRE ATT&CK® framework, the ninth technique in the Top 10 MITRE ATT&CK techniques list.